Despite the fact that there are tons of things to do in Thessaloniki, Greece’s second-largest city is not on everyone’s radar.

 4. Learn About The City’s Jewish History at The Jewish Museum

 The Jewish Museum on Agia Mina street is open from Tuesday to Sunday, and tickets are an affordable €5.
-In 2020 the Jewish Museum is scheduled to move to a bigger building, so it’s best to check their website for the latest news.
 If you’re wondering what to do in Thessaloniki that is not on everyone’s list, this museum is for you.

 In any case, it’s certainly impressive to see this ancient square in the middle of the modern city of Thessaloniki.
 The museum is open from Monday to Saturday between 8 am and 3 pm, and you can get in for €4.